-The Classroom Academy residency model places graduate level candidates, pursuing initial NYS certification, in a 2 year full-time, paid classroom placement with a matched expert teacher.
+The Classroom Academy residency model, now a NYS Registered Apprenticeship program, places graduate level candidates, pursuing initial NYS certification, in a 2 year full-time, paid classroom placement with a matched expert teacher.

 Some important facts about the Classroom Academy model: